sje30/eglen2015/reviews1/response1.md

 > 1.5) Why do you present the results for functional independence ?

-I have expanded on the reasons for the three examples (page 4) and explain functional independence is the "null hypothesis" for no interactions, to be compared against cases when interactions must exist.
+I have expanded on the reasons for the three examples and explain functional independence is the "null hypothesis" for no interactions, to be compared against cases when interactions must exist \rpref{R1.5}.

 > 1.6) According to Fig. 6 you reject random for distances between 100
 > and 150.
 Please discuss.

-I have added a note to this point in the text (page 6).
+I have added a note to this point in the text \rpref{R1.6}.
 However, the departure from the envelope is very small and could also be driven simply be small amounts of noise in the original data.
 In my experience, these deviations are relatively minor.